|

 •

-When a more experienced person (parent, teacher, specialist) practices problem-solving with a less experienced person (child, teenager, less experienced adult), after a complete analysis phase that has provided a lot of information on the subject, the solution proposed by the less experienced person may not be the one the more experienced person would have chosen.
-In this case, the more experienced person can validate this solution in order to encourage the less experienced person to become autonomous, gain confidence in themselves, and gain experience.
-They can also take over and impose their solution by explaining the risk they have identified and refuse to take.
-In this last scenario, it is the complete work done at the analysis level and the trust in the commonly practiced problem-solving process that allow the less experienced person to accept the solution imposed on them without perceiving it as tyrannical.
+Authority must be exercised within the framework of problem-solving.
+When a more experienced person (parent, teacher, specialist) practices problem-solving with a less experienced person (child, adolescent, less experienced adult), after a phase of complete analysis that has allowed transmitting a lot of information concerning the subject, the solution proposed by the less experienced person may not be the one the more experienced person would have retained.
+In this case, the more experienced person can validate this solution in order to encourage the less experienced person to become autonomous, have confidence in themselves, and gain experience.
+They can also take back the reins and impose their solution by explaining the risk they have identified and refuse to take.
+In this last hypothesis, it is the complete work done at the analysis level, and the confidence in the problem-solving process practiced commonly, that allow the less experienced person to accept the solution imposed on them without feeling it as tyrannical.
+Let us note that the lack of confidence in the more experienced person will generally lead them to impose their solution more often than is reasonable.
+This will be perceived by the less experienced person as a sign of mistrust towards them.
+If they internalize this state of affairs, it will produce a degraded image of themselves, and induce a lack of self-confidence.
+If they reject it, this will lead them to perceive the more experienced person as tyrannical, and eventually seek to escape their control.
+Being right is not enough to justify authority, let alone thinking one is right.
+One imposes all the better that one imposes little, and within a relationship modeled by well-conducted problem-solving.

 Becoming proficient in problem-solving